microbiome/microbiome/vignettes/vignette.md

 [online
 tutorial](http://microbiome.github.io/microbiome/Preprocessing.html).

-The microbiome package complements the toolkit by providing a wrapper for many standard transformations such as Z, centered log-ratio, hellinger, log10, and other transformations.
+The microbiome package provides a wrapper for many standard transformations such as Z, centered log-ratio, hellinger, log10, and others.
 To convert absolute counts to compositional (relative) abundances, for instance, use

 ```r